Maiken Mikkelsen

-Maiken Sophia Høgh Mikkelsen is a physicist who won the Maria Goeppert Mayer award from the American Physical Society in 2017 for her work in quantum nanophotonics.
-She is currently the James N. and Elizabeth H. Barton Associate Professor of Electrical and Computer Engineering and an associate professor of physics at Duke University where she teaches ECE 891: internship and ECE 524: introduction to solid state physics.
-Mikkelsen is credited for many advancements in optoelectronics, nanophotonics, human health and the environment.
+Maiken Sophia Høgh Mikkelsen is a Danish physicist, who is the James N. and Elizabeth H. Barton Associate Professor in Electrical and Computer Engineering at Duke University, where she is also an associate professor of physics.
+In 2017, she received the Maria Goeppert Mayer Award from the American Physical Society for her work in quantum nanophotonics.
+Her research interests include optoelectronics, nanophotonics, and their applications to human health and the environment.

 Education

 Maiken Mikkelsen received her B.S. in physics in 2004 from the University of Copenhagen.
 She received her Ph.D. in physics in 2009 from the University of California, Santa Barbara, where she studied single electron spin dynamics in semiconductors for her Ph.D. thesis and for which she won the 2011 Thesis Prize from the Quantum Electronics and Optical Division (QEOD) of the European Physical Society.
 She did a postdoctoral research fellowship at the University of California at Berkeley before joining the faculty at Duke University in 2012.